-In this paper a new high-level video segmentation has been proposed based on the temporal smoothing of visual word histograms of video shots.
+In this paper a new high-level [?]video segmentation has been proposed based on the temporal smoothing of visual words histograms of video shots.
 For each video shot a number of key-frames is extracted and local invariant descriptors are computed for each key-frame.
 All the descriptors are clustered into visual words and for each shot a visual words histogram is computed.
-Next, to preserve valuable contextual information, by adopting the Lowbow framework proposed for text processing, these histograms of visual words are smoothed temporally by taking into account the histograms of neighboring shots.
-By adjusting the smoothing parameter of the gaussian kernel we can detect both scene and chapter boundaries of each video, determined at the local maxima of the difference of successive smoothed histograms.
-The presented experimental results on three movies indicate that the proposed method accurately detects most scene and chapter boundaries, while providing a good trade off between recall and precision.
-In future work, we will try to extend the use of video representation with temporally smoothed shot histograms to other video based applications, such as video retrieval and surveillance.
+Next, these histograms are temporally smoothed with respect to their neighbor visual words histograms using a gaussian kernel to preserve valuable contextual information.
+By adjusting the smoothing parameter of the gaussian kernel we can detect both scene and chapter boundaries of each video, from the local maxima of the first derivative of the smoothed histograms.